fragaria/karmen/docs/source/installation.rst

    KARMEN_HOST=127.0.0.1 KARMEN_PORT=3776 ./run-karmen.sh

-This will run the frontend on port 3776 bound only to the local interface.
-Karmen will not be accessible from other computers.
+This will run Karmen Hub on port 3776 bound only to the local interface so Karmen Hub will not be accessible from other computers.
 By default, Karmen listens on all interfaces (``0.0.0.0``) and on port ``80``.

 You can access the UI by accessing the public IP address of your machine, or by accessing the ``<hostname>.local`` address which is automatically provided by Raspbian.
 The default hostname